-District 2 is still recruiting candidates, and District 6 was re-opened until July 13, and will have a separate special election at a later date once candidate applications have been received.
+District 2 is still recruiting candidates and will have a separate special election at a later date once candidate applications have been received.
 If you have any questions about the upcoming Commission elections or appointment process, please feel free to call Cheyenne Brodeen at (612) 673-2052.

 NCEC Neighborhood Election Process

 The neighborhood election process follows the guidelines that were adopted by neighborhood representatives on April 16, 2011.
 Below, find a description of each group's role in the process.

 - Each neighborhood must have an elector system, and this system selects one elector and one alternate.
 Neighborhood organizations that represent multiple neighborhoods get the corresponding number of electors and votes.
 It is up to each neighborhood to decide who and how to select their elector/alternate.

 - Follow the NRP Policy Board election process for candidate questions, profile and guidelines (i.e. can’t raise funds for campaign, etc.)

 - A Voting Guide, with information on all NCEC candidates will be available on the NCR website following closing of candidate application.
 Guidelines for discussion and voting will be included in the Voting Guide on the city website and distributed to electors/alternates prior to the meeting.